albertoadami/aws-certified-developer-notes/NOTES.md

 * Policies;
 * Access key.

+The user credenials should never be stored or passed to an EC2 insance for security reasons.

 A user can also be part of a ***IAM Group***.
 Each component of the gruoup has the same policies that are associated with he gruop, plus the personal ones.

-The user credenials should never be stored or passed to an EC2 insance for security reasons.

-A best practive is to create multiple IAM Groups with different policies for tthe vaious kind of users and associate the users with the correspondings groups.
+A best practive is to create multiple IAM Groups with different policies for the vaious kind of users and associate the users with the correspondings groups.

 ***IAM Role:*** something than another entity can "assume" and in doing so acquires the specific permissions defined by the role.
-For example an AWS entitty (EC2) needs to access to an other AWS entity (S3).
+For example an AWS entity (EC2) needs to access to an other AWS entity (S3).

-In AWS an instance can have only one roled attached for time.
+In AWS an instance can have only one role attached for time.
 The IAM role is configured with policies for access to the required services/components inside AWS.

-When you create a new role you have to select the AWS service for which tadd the policy versus other AWS services.
-After you successfully create the role, you need also to associated the rolo to an instance (an EC2 for example).
+When you create a new role you have to select the AWS service for which add the policy versus other AWS services.
+After you successfully create the role, you need also to associate the rolo to an instance (an EC2 for example).

 ***IAM Security Token Service (STS)*** allows you to create temporary security credentials that grant trusted users access to your AWS resources.
 These credentials are for short time usage (from some minutes to several hours).